ChadevPython/beer-tracker/README.md

 # Beer rewards program

-### A loyalty program to keep track of beer list for a tavern.
+### A loyalty reward program to keep track of the amount of different beers a customer drinks at a restaurant.